yaiza612/syncells_game_trust/README.md

 ## Parameters available to play with

 * Number of different types of population's cells. (between 2 and 26) `-num`
-* Cooperativeness: amount of QS kept, the rest is shared.
+* Cooperativeness: amount of QS kept, the rest is shared. `-co`
-* Production: amount of QS produced
+* Production: amount of QS produced  `-prod`
-* Step: number of time step to run the simulation
+* Step: number of time step to run the simulation `-s`
-* Size: size of the grid (culture medium)
+* Size: size of the grid (culture medium) `-n`
-* Initial density: initial density of cells of every population
+* Initial density: initial density of cells of every population  `-d`
-* Cooperation: Percentage of cells of the culture medium are cooperative.
+* Cooperation: Percentage of cells of the culture medium are cooperative. `-c`
-* Threshold survival: Amount of quorum signal the cell need to initiate the transcription of the protein and survive.
+* Threshold survival: Amount of quorum signal the cell need to initiate the transcription of the protein and survive.  `-ts`
-* Threshold reproduction:  Amount of quorum signal the cell need to initiate the transcription of the protein and reproduce.
+* Threshold reproduction:  Amount of quorum signal the cell need to initiate the transcription of the protein and reproduce. `-tr`
-* Initial QS: Amount of quorum signal available at the beginning in medium culture or grid.
+* Initial QS: Amount of quorum signal available at the beginning in medium culture or grid. `-i`
-* Diffusion factor: Amount of quorum signal that diffuses in the medium culture or grid.
+* Diffusion factor: Amount of quorum signal that diffuses in the medium culture or grid. `-f`

+## Additional parameters

+* Path images simulation `-pis`
+* Path additional figures `-pa`
+* Name of the video `-v`

 ## Default parameters